MetaID-Labs/metaid-base-model/README.md

 ----------------------------
 By utilizing the metaid-base-model as a reference, you can implement fundamental operations on MetaAid data.
 These operations include on-chain data synchronization, data querying, data modification, and more.

-The metaid-base-model is a universal model for Metaid data, and it is not designed to be used directly.
+The metaid-base-model is a universal model for MetaID data, and it is not designed to be used directly.
 Instead, it is designed to be extended by other models.
 For example, the metaid-buzz-model is a model that extends the metaid-base-model, and it is designed to store buzz data.

 base-model-structure
 --------------------
 ```
 {
-    "ChainFlag": "",//string; This refers to the identifier of the blockchain where the Metaid data is hosted.
+    "ChainFlag": "",//string; This refers to the identifier of the blockchain where the MetaID data is hosted.
 For example, the identifier for the Microvisionchain is "mvc".
     "nodeId": "",//string; Retrieve it by concatenating the <publicKey> with the <txId> and then applying SHA256.
     "metanetId": "",//string; Retrieve it by concatenating the <publicKey> with the <parentTxId> and then applying SHA256.
     "rootTxId": "",//string; txId of root node